aureuserp/user-guide/src/master/employees/configurations.md

 # Configuration

-The **Employees Plugin** in **AureusERP** allows companies to manage workforce data efficiently, including job positions, working hours, employment types, and skills.
-Configuration options in this module help tailor employee-related processes to match the organization's structure and policies.

-## Configuration Overview

-Configurations are essential for customizing how employee records, work schedules, job roles, and skills are created and managed.
+**Configurations** are essential for customizing how employee records, work schedules, job roles, and skills are created and managed.
 These settings are used across employee profiles, job positions, and during recruitment or performance tracking.

 ## Activity Plans

-Activity Plans are predefined sets of tasks or interactions assigned to employees within specific departments or companies.
+> **Why it's used:** Activity Plans are predefined sets of tasks or interactions assigned to employees within specific departments or companies.
 They streamline repetitive actions like onboarding steps or periodic evaluations.

-### Steps to Create an Activity Plan
+### Activity Plan Creation

 1. Navigate to **`Employees → Configurations → Activity Plans → New Activity Plan`** as shown below.